THIOCOLCHICOSIDE+ACECLOFENAC

 THIOCOLCHICOSIDE+ACECLOFENAC is a combination medication used to reduce and relieve pain due to muscle spasms (painful muscular contractions) associated with degenerative vertebral disorders, vertebral static problems, dorsal pain, low back pain, and torticollis (neck muscle contractions).

 THIOCOLCHICOSIDE+ACECLOFENAC is a combination of two drugs: Thiocolchicoside (muscle relaxant) and Aceclofenac (a non-steroidal anti-inflammatory drug).
-Thiocolchicoside is a muscle relaxant that works on the centres of spinal cord and brain.
-This helps relieve muscle stiffness and improves muscle movements, thereby relieves pain due to muscle spasms.
-Aceclofenac is a non-steroidal anti-inflammatory drug (pain killer) that works by blocking the action of cyclo-oxygenase (COX) enzyme in the body involved in the production of certain chemical substances such as prostaglandins that cause pain and swelling.
+Thiocolchicoside is a muscle relaxant that works on the centres of the spinal cord and brain.
+This helps relieve muscle stiffness and improves muscle movements, thereby relieving pain due to muscle spasms.
+Aceclofenac is a non-steroidal anti-inflammatory drug (pain killer) that works by blocking the action of cyclo-oxygenase (COX) enzyme in the body involved in the production of certain chemical substances, such as prostaglandins, that cause pain and swelling.

 Take THIOCOLCHICOSIDE+ACECLOFENAC as prescribed.
 Your doctor will advise you on how often you take your tablets based on your medical condition.
 You may experience diarrhoea, dizziness, nausea, vomiting, stomach pain, or increased liver enzymes in the blood in some cases.
 Most of these side effects of THIOCOLCHICOSIDE+ACECLOFENAC do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.